SyseAdmine/mol.help/README.md

 * consistent wording and naming across all modules
 * best user experience in reading the resulting Help (HTML)

-For now, first cleanups and improvements are done in module
+For now, first cleanups and improvements are done in folloeing modules:

+* schart
+* sdraw
 * smath

+Attention: Cleanups are done without compromises regarding possibly forced retranslation of strings.

-We (at LibreOffice)) would love to get rid of .xhp and use HTML5 as source and target of translations.
+I would love to get rid of .xhp and use HTML5 as source and target of translations.

-This repo is a private experiment of mine.
+This repo is just a private experiment of mine.

-After finishing my initial commits I want to experiment with HUGO and SPHINX.
+Feel free to contribute or to grab files / changed content for improvements of LibreOffice Help itself.

 Any help appreciated.